KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 ### Advantages of CI/CD Pipeline
 - Provides quick feedback after each change
 - Reduces the risk of integration issues by working in small batches
+- Enables fault isolation by making it easier to identify which code change caused a failure
 - Ensures that code is reviewed by multiple developers through pull requests
 - Improves overall code quality and stability
 - Reduces deployment risks by automating the testing process